microsoft/azure-pipelines-tasks/docs/authoring/gates.md

 #### Provide the result evaluation expression :

-In case you are using http request executions in your task, then you should provide the result evaluation expression so that the system can evaluate whether a particular run of a gate has passed or failed.
+If you are using http request executions in your task, then you should provide the result evaluation expression so that the system can evaluate whether a particular run of a gate has passed or failed.
 You can learn more about the possible constructs in the expression in this [document](https://github.com/Microsoft/azure-pipelines-tasks/blob/master/docs/authoring/servertaskauthoring.md) and can also look at our built-in tasks for the real world usages ([Azure monitor task](https://github.com/Microsoft/azure-pipelines-tasks/blob/master/Tasks/AzureMonitorV0/task.json), [Query work items](https://github.com/Microsoft/azure-pipelines-tasks/blob/master/Tasks/QueryWorkItemsV0/task.json)).

-#### Understand the model difference between gate and server task:
+#### Understand the model difference between gate and server tasks:

-Server task can be used to do 2 kinds of activities:
+Server tasks can be used to do 2 kinds of activities:

 - Create a new resource on an external system.
 - Query an external system.